 What requirements must I meet in order to SCUBA dive?

 All student divers complete a brief scuba medical questionnaire that asks about medical conditions that could be a problem while diving.
 If none of these apply, sign the form and you’re ready to start.
 If any of these apply to you, your doctor must, as a safety precaution, assess the condition as it relates to diving and sign a medical form that confirms you’re fit to dive.
-You can download the scuba medical questionnaire here.
-Please contact us with any questions in regards to this form.
+Please contact us with any questions in regards to this form, or to receive a copy of the document for your doctor.
 Although we are not medically trained doctors, nor can we or will we attempt to at any time replace a medically trained professional, we can sometimes offer basic advice as it may pertain to scuba diving and various ailments.

 Before completing the Open Water Diver course, your instructor will have you demonstrate basic water skills to be sure you’re comfortable in the water, including: